 3. To identify possible genetic causes that may be passed on to the unborn child

 4. To identify irreversible causes of impaired male fertility, which should be managed by IVF, IUI or adoption

 The semen analysis is one of the most important indicators of fertility; it provides information on whether there is an obstruction of the flow of sperm; and it gives Dr. Gittens the ability to evaluate the quality of sperm and your body’s ability to make sufficient amounts of sperm.
 Factors that are considered in the semen analysis are volume, concentration, motility, direction of movement, morphology and pH.

 An intact connection between the brain and the testicles is vital for proper fertility.
-Other factors such as thyroid disease, excess cortisol, and elevated prolactin levels can have an affect on male fertility.
+Other factors such as thyroid disease, excess cortisol, and elevated prolactin levels can have an effect on male fertility.
 Dr. Gittens may evaluate these hormones and others to thoroughly determine your reproductive potential.